ciupava/fAIr-utilities/README.md

 # hot_fair_utilities ( Utilities for AI Assisted Mapping fAIr )
-Initially lib was developed during Open AI Challenge with [Omdeena](https://omdena.com/).
+Initially lib was developed during Open AI Challenge with [Omdena](https://omdena.com/).
 Learn more about challenge from [here](https://www.hotosm.org/tech-blog/hot-tech-talk-open-ai-challenge/)

 ## `hot_fair_utilities` Installation

-hot_fair_utilities is collection of utilities which contains core logic for model data prepration , training and postprocessing .
-It can support multiple models , Currently ramp is supported.
+hot_fair_utilities is a collection of utilities which contains core logic for model data preparation, training and postprocessing.
+It can support multiple models, currently ramp is supported.

 1. To get started clone this repo first :
     ```